 Prince William Girls Fastpitch Softball: Camps & Clinics

-This year’s Winter Pitching Program will be an opportunity for new PWGFS players and experienced PWGFS pitchers to have instruction and a place to pitch in the winter.
-It is extremely important for pitchers to be working now, so that they are ready for games in the spring.
+This year’s Summer Pitching Program will be an opportunity for new PWGFS players and experienced PWGFS pitchers to have instruction and a place to pitch in the summer.
+It is extremely important for pitchers to be working now, so that they are ready for games in the fall.
 Pitching is not something that athletes can just "pick up" or start and have ease with it.
 Proper technique repetition is needed to be accurate in your delivery from the mound.
 We can’t stress enough how vital it is for parents to be involved with their pitchers.

-We really hope you take advantage of this great opportunity to be ready when spring ball begins.
-Girls must understand that if they want to be a successful pitcher in the spring (pitching strikes and have good power, or different pitches) THEY MUST BE WORKING ON IT NOW.
+We really hope you take advantage of this great opportunity to be ready when fall ball begins.
+Girls must understand that if they want to be a successful pitcher in the fall (pitching strikes and have good power, or different pitches) THEY MUST BE WORKING ON IT NOW.

 Friday, December 1